Casanova (rapper): Legal issues

 On December 1, 2020, prosecutors from the Southern District of New York Federal Court declared a warrant for the arrest of Casanova who they alleged was a leader within the Untouchable Gorilla Stone Nation Gang.
 He was among 18 alleged members of the Untouchable Gorilla Stone Nation Gang charged in connection with various racketeering, murder, narcotics, firearms and fraud offenses, officials said.
 The Acting U.S. Attorney Audrey Strauss said: "As alleged in the Indictment, members of Gorilla Stone committed terrible acts of violence, trafficked in narcotics, and even engaged in brazen fraud by exploiting benefits programs meant to provide assistance in response to the COVID-19 pandemic".
 The FBI apprehended 17 of the gang members, but Casanova was not detained and an arrest warrant was issued for him.
 On December 2, 2020, Casanova surrendered to federal authorities.
+On June 27, 2023, he was sentenced to 188 months (15 years, 8 months) in prison.